Statistical Modeling of Combinatorial Response Data: Method

 For our data augmentation to work, one key condition is that the polyhedron $\mathcal P=\{z\in \mathbb{R}^d: Az\le b\}$ is integral.
 Now we present a few useful results from the combinatorial optimization literature for checking this condition, and we illustrate the condition with a few examples commonly seen in applications.
 The results in this section apply to general integer $z$ that is not necessarily binary; whereas the binary setting can be viewed as having constraint $0\le z\le 1$ in addition to $\tilde Az\le \tilde b$, so we view $A=[\tilde A , I , -I]$ and $b=[\tilde b, 1, 0]$.

 A useful sufficient (though not necessary) condition for a polyhedron to be integral is total unimodularity.
 A matrix $A$ is said to be totally unimodular (TUM) if every square submatrix of $A$ has determinant in $\{-1, 0, 1\}$.
 Then we have the following \citep{schrijver1998theory}: \begin{theorem} If $A$ is TUM, then for any $b\in \mathbb{Z}^m$, the polyhedron $\mathcal P=\{z\in \mathbb{R}^d: Az\le b\}$ is an integral polyhedron. \end{theorem} The converse holds as well \citep{hoffman2010integral}, that if $\mathcal P$ is integral for all $b\in \mathbb{Z}^m$, then $A$ is TUM.
 It is not hard to see that $A_{i,j}\in \{-1,0,1\}$.
-The total unimodularity can be easily checked via software, such as \texttt{lintools} package in R. On the other hand, we list a few detailed properties that could be useful for model extension. \begin{enumerate} \item If $A$ is TUM, then both $-A$ and $A'$ are TUM. \item If $A$ is TUM, then $[A, I]$ is TUM. \item If $A$ is TUM, then $[A , -A]$ is TUM. \item If $A_{i,j}\in \{-1,0,1\}$, each column of $A$ has at most one -1 and at most one 1, then $A$ is TUM. \item If $A_{i,j}\in \{-1,0,1\}$, each column of $A$ has at most two non-zeros, and there exists a row index subset $S\subseteq [m]$: $\sum_{i\in S} A_{i,j} = \sum_{i\not\in S} A_{i,j}$ for all $j$, then $A$ is TUM. \end{enumerate} The proof can be found in \cite{wolsey1999integer}.
-We give a few useful examples.
+The total unimodularity can be easily checked via software, such as \texttt{lintools} package in R. On the other hand, we list a few detailed properties that could be useful for model extension.